BRONZE WORKS BY VALSUANI. Claude Valsuani's Foundry.

 II – 1) Demeurisse-Sokolowski – 1974-1977

-By 1974, the business was sold to Anne Demeurisse, daughter of sculptor Pompon’s sole heir, who appointed her husband Jacques Sokolowski, an insurance broker, as manager.
-Unfortunately, his ambitions came during a recession, the firm suffered heavy losses, and certain practices aroused professional hostility; the company was declared bankrupt in 1977.
+Then, no later than 1974, the business was sold to Anne Demeurisse, daughter of the sole heir of sculptor Pompon, who entrusted management to her husband Jacques Sokolowski, an insurance broker by profession whose ambitions came at a bad time during a recession.
+The company incurred heavy losses, some practices caused hostility from the profession, and it was declared bankrupt in 1977.

 Lost wax

-In 1977, Jean Lebel, a former project leader at the Claude Valsuani foundry, teamed up with Taube to create the "Taube-Lebel Foundry" in La Plaine-Saint-Denis.
-The technical team, led by D. Jolivot and J. Rosini, consisted of former Valsuani foundry workers since 1974.
+In 1977, Jean Lebel, former project manager at the Claude Valsuani foundry on rue des Plantes, partnered with Taube to create the "Taube-Lebel Foundry" in La Plaine-Saint-Denis.
+The technical team was led by D. Jolivot and J. Rosini, former Valsuani foundry workers since 1974.

 Lost wax

-The Taube foundry ceased activity on 24 March 1984.
+The Taube foundry ceased operations on March 24, 1984.

 Lost wax